kenhkan/morrison/README.md

 delimiters other than commas and newlines as well, though the delimiters need not be the same as those used by the sending component.

-In other words, the designer of each individual component chooses its own set of delimiters, knowing that they do not conflict with the content of the IPs.
+In other words, the developer of each individual component chooses its own set of delimiters, knowing that they do not conflict with the content of the IPs.
 Vyzzi only takes care of matching the delimiter sets, but not what those sets are.